Our Journey Westward

 I allow him to experiment with ingredients as often as I insist that he follows a recipe.
 I allow him to do as much of the chopping and stove work as he’s ready to handle.
 He’s just so darn cute standing on his stool while doing the truly serious work of a real chef.

 He’s been my kitchen helper since he was old enough to sit in a Boppy chair.
-All that side-by-side work proved to teach him not only a love for cooking, but all the safety precautions and general knowledge about food prep are second nature to him.
+All that side-by-side work proved to teach him not only a love for cooking but all the safety precautions and general knowledge about food prep are second nature to him.
 Because we’re already way beyond basic cooking classes, he’s been transitioning from my helper to completing recipes mostly on his own for quite some time now.

-Why Healthy Foods?
+Why Healthy Foods for Kids?

 Over the past two years, our family has been making some major shifts in our food and drink lifestyle.
-I’ll write more about that one of these day, but suffice it to say for now that a gluten-free, low dairy, low sugar menu has drastically turned around the health of three of our family of five.
+I’ll write more about that one of these days, but suffice it to say for now that a gluten-free, low dairy, low sugar menu has drastically turned around the health of three of our family of five.

-Eli (the chef) used to be very sick every spring and fall with respiratory issues that found him on antibiotics, inhalers, nebulizers, allergy meds, eye drops, nose sprays and more.
-During dry months of the year his skin resembled that of an itchy chicken.
+Eli (the chef) used to be very sick every spring and fall with respiratory issues that found him on antibiotics, inhalers, nebulizers, allergy meds, eye drops, nose sprays, and more.
+During dry months of the year, his skin resembled that of an itchy chicken.
 Fatigue and belly pain lingered frequently.

-This is why our kitchen is mostly full of whole foods that rely heavily on veggies, fruits, healthy fats and healthy proteins.
-We still eat carbs, some processed food, and more sugar than I care to admit, but we’re consistently making better choices.
+This is why our kitchen is mostly full of whole foods that rely heavily on veggies, fruits, healthy fats, and healthy proteins.
+We still eat plenty of carbs, some processed food, and more sugar than I care to admit, but we’re consistently making better choices.
 At any rate, since our health has been so drastically changed by eating healthier, it’s of utmost importance to me that my children learn to cook healthfully.
 (You might be interested to know we have been msg-free for almost 20 years and mostly artificial color/flavor/preservative-free for nearly that long.
 M&M’s get me every time, though.)

 This post contains affiliate links.